feicui20/conceptmining/README.md

 # worm
 some codes

-The Crawler is in the directory worm, and the env directory are package that you need.
+The Crawler is in the directory worm, and the venv directory are package that you need.